 Just as there are different types of Board Members, there are also different types of Owners in a Condo Association.
 While each category is not a perfect indicator of the types of Owners in a Condo Association, they generally will share several of the characteristics.
 Learning the differences is helpful in effectively managing your Condo Association.

 The Indifferent Owner

 An Indifferent Owner may not be a bad person, but they don’t fully understand – or want to understand – what it means to live in a Condo Association.
 They are unwilling to put in the time to understand Condo governance and how it affects them.
 As a result they live in a bubble of ignorance of the Association and often lash out whenever that bubble is popped.
 For example, they break an architectural rule and be shocked when the Association mandates they change something.
 Unfortunately, you may have a large population – potentially a majority – of Indifferent Owners.
-A good Board focuses on educating them and making them Knowledgeable Owners.
+A good Board focuses on educating them and making them Informed Owners.
 Here are some characteristics of an Indifferent Owner: